Maya Lester QC

 Book chapters: EU Competition Law: Procedures and Remedies (Gray, Lester, Darbon, Facenna, Holmes, Oxford University Press) Co-author; Human Rights Practice (eds Simor & Emmerson, Sweet & Maxwell) Editorial Assistant and Updater on Article 10 of the ECHR); Law of the European Union (eds Vaughan and Robertson, Oxford University Press) Contributing Author; Competition Litigation (UK Practice and Procedure) (OUP), Contributing Author.

-Articles: ‘Brussels lists, Luxembourg de-lists?
+Articles: 'Economic sanctions have been a foreign policy tool of choice for some time' [February 2017] Counsel magazine.
+‘Brussels lists, Luxembourg de-lists?
 Sanctions de-designation cases in the European Court' [May 2013] World Expert Control Review; ‘Targeted sanctions and sanctions targeted: Iranian banks in the European Court' [May 2013] Butterworths Journal of International Banking and Financial Law; 'Judicial review of sanctions decisions: "The wrong point in the wrong court with the wrong defendant"?'
 Judicial Review 206; ‘Prosecuting Cartels for Conspiracy to Defraud' Competition Law Journal; ‘Judicial Review in the UK of Competition and State Aid Decisions' European Common Market Law (co-author); ‘UniChem v OFT' Competition Law Journal; ‘Puzzling over Abuse of Right' European Current Law; ‘Human Rights - The International Dimension' The Lawyer; ‘The Chapter I Prohibition' Competition Law Review; ‘The Bar European Group in Budapest' European Advocate.

 U.K: James Allen's Girls' School; Clare College, Cambridge University (BA in History, First Class in Pts I & II); Diploma in Law at City University (Distinction, 1st place); Bar Vocational Course (Inns of Court School of Law); called to Bar at Lincoln's Inn (2000); Pupillage at Brick Court Chambers.